dasyuan/CET3510-assignments/lecture11.md

 	a.
 MacOS version (using OSX terminal).
 All steps below assume use of the command line:
 		1) Create a custom directory for your assignment
-		2) Using Github and the "git clone" command, download the "CET3510_Lecture_assignments" repository from my Github site (https://github.com/HudsonWerks).
+		2) Using Github and the "git clone" command, download the "CET3510_Lecture_assignments" repository
 		3) Using the nano text editor open the file "ground_control_mac.asm"
 		4) Edit the message and include your name
 		5) Save and close the file